USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch06_model_configuration_options.md

 In the case of emitted species, the actual emitted individual species mapped to a mechanism species is based on a hierarchy of rules as described by Pye et al. in prep with supporting code available on github at [USEPA/CRACMM](https://github.com/USEPA/CRACMM).
 For example, HC10 is one of the last species to be mapped to in the hierarchy and all semi and intermediate volatility compounds (S/IVOCs) as well as those with aromaticity or double bonds have already been mapped to other mechanism species.
 Consult the official hierarchy of emission mapping to get the full definition for emitted species.

-Note that CRACMM (both flavors) include some species that can partition between the gas and aerosol phase and thus have both a gas-phase component (in the GC.nml) and particulate component (in the AE.nml).
+Note that CRACMM (both versions) include some species that can partition between the gas and aerosol phase and thus have both a gas-phase component (in the GC.nml) and particulate component (in the AE.nml).
 Rather than entering the same description for each phase, species that have multiphase components should be entered once and the phase identifier (V prepended on a gas species in GC.nml (if used) or A prepended on a particulate species in AE.nml) should not be included.
 In addition, separate entries are not needed for a species existing in multiple size modes.
 For example, this is the entry describing the species OP3 which exists in the GC.nml as OP3 and in the particle as AOP3J:

 - OP3,Semivolatile organic peroxide

 As another example, this describes a species, that exists in the gas phase as VROCP3OXY2 and in the particle as AROCP3OXY2J:

-- ROCP3OXY2,Oxygenated ROC species with log10C* of 10+3 ug/m3 and O:C of 0.2
+- ROCP3OXY2,Oxygenated ROC species with C* of 10+3 ug/m3 and O:C of 0.2

 See information below about the python code to create markdown files and what characters will be recognized and autoformatted.
 In general, species that exist in two phases with the gas phase species identified as 'VROCname' and the particle as 'AROCname' will be automatically matched.
 Exceptions (currently AHOM-HOM, AELHOM-ELHOM, AOP3-OP3) can be manually added in the python code.